 Regardless, MY 2019 should provide a spark for the Ford premium division‘s further growth.
 One new model and a few redesigns should work wonders for the venerable brand that’s missed taking that left turn at Albuquerque a decade or so ago.
 It feels like they’ve been rejuvenating their lineup for years without any significant progress, but all that could finally be put to bed in the next few years.
 The recently reintroduced Continental and redesigned Navigator should provide an example to their smaller sedan and SUV siblings respectively – both in terms of nomenclature and design language.
 And in terms of growing sales if everything goes according to plan for the Lincoln Motor Company.
-Here’s what the 2019 Lincoln lineup has in store for us.
+Here’s what the upcoming Lincoln models have in store for us in 2019.

 What’s Hot In the New 2019 Lincoln Lineup